 Terminal 1 Vancouver Landing Structural Renovation project is an improvement project associated with the Terminal 1 Development.
-The port has submitted to the Washington Department of Commerce for reimbursement at year-end \$1,754,800 for this project.
-This project is fully funded by state funds through a grant with the Washington Department of Commerce.
+This project is funded by state funds through a grant with the Washington State Department of Commerce, contributions by the Vancouver Rotary and port's cash.